 Webinar: Discovering and Differentiating Data with NSIDC Search

-Join us on Thursday, April 16, 2015 from 2-3PM EST to learn about discovering and accessing cryospheric data from the NASA National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC).
+Join us on Thursday, April 16, 2015 from 2-3PM EST to learn about discovering and accessing cryospheric data from NASA's National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC).

 NASA Earthdata Webinar Series

 Event: Discovering and Differentiating Data with NSIDC Search

 Date: Thursday, 16 April 2015, 2 - 3PM ET

 NASA's National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC) distributes nearly 500 NASA data sets primarily focused on the cryosphere.
 As with all DAACs, this valuable domain expertise results in data catalogs, which, on the surface, appear to consist of many similar data sets.
 Users must be able to differentiate between data sets and determine which are most useful and relevant to their applications.
 In response to this, NSIDC DAAC has been developing a data set search tool with researchers' needs and preferences in mind.
 Web metrics and usability studies have been used to answer the following questions:

 - How do users search for data?